mappls-api/mappls-ai-apis/README.md

 # MAPPLS AI / ML APIs

 ## Introduction
 Using these APIs developers can fully leverage and embed the power of AI / ML Analytics,  intelligence.
-These APIs allow our client to integrate  the power of detection and blurring faces as per the their own requirement and full set of functionalities via this API.
+These APIs allow our client to integrate  the power of detection and blurring faces/license plates as per the their own requirement and full set of functionalities via this API.
 Moreover, A new API which has the feature of blurring the object as the user/ Client needs.

 - [Face Detection & Blurring API](#face-detection--blurring-api )
 - [License Plate Detection & Blurring API](#license-plate-detection--blurring-api)